-The GeoPRISMS Postdoctoral program is aimed at providing opportunities for early-career scientists to solidify research skills, build a track record, and establish peer relationships.
-NSF’s GeoPRISMS Program provides support for postdoctoral researchers to conduct up to two years of multi-disciplinary research at institutions of higher education in the United States.
-The intention is to encourage individuals, typically within five years after award of their Ph.D., to diversify their expertise relative to that used in their thesis research.
+The GeoPRISMS Postdoctoral program was aimed at providing opportunities for early-career scientists to solidify research skills, build a track record, and establish peer relationships.
+The NSF GeoPRISMS Program provided support for postdoctoral researchers to conduct up to two years of multi-disciplinary research at institutions of higher education in the United States with the objective to encourage individuals, typically within five years after award of their Ph.D., to diversify their expertise relative to that used in their thesis research.

 NSF enables career-life balance through a variety of mechanisms.
 Support to address dependent care issues may be available for awardees.
-For more information, please see https://www.nsf.gov/career-life-balance/.
+For more information, please see the NSF’s Career-Life Balance Initiative.

 Meghan Guild – UT Austin

 Quantifying Carbon in the Mantle Lithosphere: Concentration, sources, and forms of carbon stored in carbonates and fluid inclusions